triplea-game/lobby-server/database/README.md

 ## Working with database locally

 - install docker
-- run: `./spitfire-server/database/start_docker_db`
+- run: `./run.sh`, this:
-- connect to DB with: `./spitfire-server/database/connect_to_docker_db`

-## Example data
+  -  launches database
+  -  runs flyway migrations
+  -  runs a second set of migrations to insert sample data

-The example data inserted into a local docker will create an admin user named "test" with password "test".
+    - EG: adds an admin user with username "test" and password "test"
+  -  launches lobby
+- connect to DB with: `./database/connect_to_docker_db.sh`